Publishing Working Group

 publish_wd(and pushed to the repository) the document is picked up from the

 snapshot, and is automatically published on the W3C site as the “latest version” of the official Working Draft.

-What this means in practice is that the group can publish a Working Draft as often as its desires without any human intervention from the W3C staff.
+What this means in practice that the group can publish a Working Draft as often as its desires without any intervention from the W3C staff.